 On many airliners there’s a satellite phone (often called the Batphone) that we can use to call air-traffic centres, doctors (in the event of an ill passenger) or our colleagues on the ground.
 During these calls, though we still use the radio panel and headset, it’s easy to slip into normal, easygoing conversation.
 And, of course, normal conversation is what we use when we talk to each other in the cockpit about something other than work.
 Whether in the long and quiet hours over Siberia, or over a leisurely breakfast in São Paulo, this is a great job for stories (and for endless variations of jokes from the movie Airplane!).

 There’s also a frequency that pilots use to speak to each other, typically when over the open ocean.
 Officially it’s the ‘Air-to-Air Communications Channel’, but informally we call it the ‘chat’ frequency.
 The frequency is easy to remember: 123.45 MHz.
 We typically use it to exchange turbulence reports and other operational information.
 But, occasionally, it really is used for chatting.
 And sometimes, when the auroras are brightening the sky or yet one more light- and wish-trailing meteor has zipped across the heavens, you’ll hear a pilot broadcast to every cockpit in range: ‘Not a bad job on a night like this, is it?’
-There should be an acronym for that feeling, I sometimes think, but then I look up from the instruments, into the starriest of nights, and I’m glad that there isn’t.Make a donation
+There should be an acronym for that feeling, I sometimes think, but then I look up from the instruments, into the starriest of nights, and I’m glad that there isn’t.Support Aeon: make a one-off donation